.jpeg)

 *Important :

 Being an "AMPP member" means that you have purchased a membership from the AMPP Institute.
-The client number required for registration does not define your membership status.
-If you have not paid for a membership to become an AMPP member, you will need to pay the "non-member" rate.
-Learn more about AMPP membership
+The customer number required for registration does not determine your membership status.
+If you have not paid for an AMPP membership, you will be charged the "non-member" rate.
+Learn more about AMPP membership.

 Completing the Coatings Inspector Program (CIP) Level 2 course is the first step in becoming certified as a Certified Coatings Inspector.
 The CIP Level 2 course provides instruction on documenting and performing non-destructive and destructive inspections, as well as inspecting different types of non-liquid surfaces and coatings.